Constraint-based graph network simulator: Model Framework

 \subsection{Simulation basics}

-A physical trajectory, measured at discrete time intervals, is a sequence of states, $(\state_1, \dots, \state_ T)$, where $\state_t$ may contain properties of elements of the system such as the positions, instantaneous velocities, masses, etc. A physical simulator $\simulator$ is a function that maps current and/or previous state(s), which we term the \textit{context}, $\context$, to a predicted future state, $\pred_{t+1} = s(\context)$ (see Figure~\ref{fig:schematic}a)\footnote{Despite that physics is Markovian, we use $\context$ as input because our framework can also apply to dynamic processes which are non-Markovian.
-Providing previous states can also often be helpful when there are hidden properties of the system which are only identifiable over a sequence of observed states, for example when a state does not contain instantaneous velocity information, such as in our environments.}\footnote{We loosely use the hat notation (e.g. $\pred$) for the quantities that are predicted by the model.}.
+A physical trajectory, measured at discrete time intervals, is a sequence of states, $(\state_1, \dots, \state_ T)$, where $\state_t$ may contain properties of elements of the system such as the positions, instantaneous velocities, masses, etc. A physical simulator~$\simulator$ is a function that maps current and/or previous state(s), which we term the \textit{context} $\context$\footnote{Despite that physics is Markovian, we use $\context$ as input because our framework can also apply to non-Markovian dynamic processes.
+Providing previous states can also be helpful when there are hidden properties of the system which are only identifiable over a sequence of observed states, for example when a state does not contain instantaneous velocities, such as in our environments.}, to a predicted future state $\pred_{t+1} = s(\context)$\footnote{We loosely use the hat notation (e.g. $\pred$) for the quantities that are predicted by the model.} (see Figure~\ref{fig:schematic}a).
 A simulated physical trajectory termed a \textit{rollout} $(\state_t, \pred_{t+1} \pred_{t+2}, \dots )$, can be generated by repeatedly applying $\simulator$ to its own predicted state, $\pred_{t+1} = \simulator(\context)$.

 Simulators are often comprised of a \predictor{} and an \updater{} mechanism.
-The \predictor{} maps the context $\context$ to an update value $\updatehat$ that represents information about the system's temporal evolution at the current time (e.g., new positions, velocities, accelerations, etc.).
-Then the \updater{} mechanism uses $\updatehat$ to update the current state to the next state: $\pred_{t+1} = \updater(\context, \updatehat)$, e.g. updating current positions and velocities represented by $\state_t$ with new velocities and accelerations represented by $\updatehat$ to predict the next state.
+The \predictor{} maps the context $\context$ to an update value $\updatehat$ that represents information about the system's temporal evolution at the current time (e.g., new positions, velocities or accelerations).
+Then the \updater{} mechanism uses $\updatehat$ to update the current state to the next state: $\pred_{t+1} = \updater(\context, \updatehat)$, e.g. updating current positions and velocities represented by $\state_t$ with new velocities and accelerations represented by $\updatehat$.